SignPath/Website-old/src/code-signing/3_windows.md

 ### Buyer’s advice

+* USB token HSMs cannot easily be used in virtualized environments and are limited to a single machine.
+Also, they usually require interactive authentication via PIN codes or other mechanisms that may prevent automation.
+* Professional network HSMs solve this problem, but they require extensive operational procedures and staff training.
+* As stated above, Authenticode and many other signing mechanisms require CSPs, a technology based on CAPI1 which is otherwise often considered obsolete.
+HSM support for CSPs therefore varies widely in quality of software, documentation and support.
 * Whether a HSM supports SHA-2 code signing is an important consideration when buying a HSM.
-You should ask specifically for support of SHA-256 in Microsoft Authenticode.
-We also recommend that you consider the complexity of creating certificates via CSRs and accessing them before choosing a HSM.
+You should ask specifically for support of SHA-256 in Microsoft Authenticode (or more technically, CSPs and CAPI v1).
+* HSMs have varying support for creating certificates via certificate signing requests (CSRs) and accessing them from CSPs.
+You might have to search for working procedures on the internet or contact the vendor's tech support.
+**Warning:** Since this is quite difficult to accomplish, many users resort to importing insecure key files into the HSM, which defies the purpose of the HSM in a critical stage.
+This is not a secure practice, and does not meet regulations for Extended Validation (EV) certificates!
 * Some complex key management systems have a FIPS-certified HSM at their core as part of a larger physical or virtual system.
 In this case, the FIPS certification might not encompass the entire system.
 You should ask specifically if FIPS certification is provided for the entire use case of generating keys and CSRs, as well as creating signatures.

 ## Miscellaneous